-Generally, teachers don’t expect gifts.
+Generally, educators don’t expect teacher gifts.

 Teachers care about children and want to educate them in preparation for the world beyond school.
 That’s enough of a reward for most educators.